 - Built in electric Neff single oven “Slide & Hide” with grill and touch control electric ceramic hob

-- Microwave, kettle, toaster and slow cooker
+- Microwave, kettle, toaster, slow cooker and stick blender

 - Fridge/Freezer with two freezer drawers below fridge